Foot swelling during air travel: A concern?

 - Take a short walk every hour or so

 - Flex and extend your ankles and knees frequently while you're seated

 - Shift your position in your seat as much as possible, being careful to avoid crossing your legs

 - Drink plenty of fluids to prevent dehydration

 - Avoid alcohol and sedatives, which could make you too sleepy or unsteady to walk around the cabin

 Foot swelling isn't a serious problem if it lasts only a short time.
-But excessive swelling that persists for several hours after you resume activity may be due to a more serious condition, such as a blood clot in the leg (deep vein thrombosis) — especially if the swelling occurs in only one leg and is accompanied by leg pain.
-If you experience these signs and symptoms, seek prompt medical attention.
+But excessive swelling that persists for several hours after you resume activity may be due to a more serious condition, such as a blood clot in the leg (deep vein thrombosis).
+If you have swelling in only one leg and also have leg pain, seek prompt medical care.

-If you're at increased risk of blood clots — because you recently had major surgery or you take birth control pills, for example — consult your doctor before flying.
-He or she may recommend wearing compression stockings during your flight.
-In some cases, the doctor may prescribe a blood-thinning medication to be taken before departure.
+If you're at increased risk of blood clots, talk with your health care provider before flying.
+You may be at increased risk of blood clots if you recently had major surgery or you take birth control pills, for example.
+Your provider may recommend wearing compression stockings during your flight.
+In some cases, your provider may prescribe a blood-thinning medication to be taken before departure.